Divi Builder Review: A Smart Choice for Agencies and Freelancers

 Setting a custom viewport in Divi Builder.

 Second, it has a native Display Conditions feature.
 You can use this feature to show/hide certain elements based on certain parameters.
 One of which is operating system.
-Two most popular mobile operating systems — Android and iOS — are supported by this feature.

 Screenshot of Display Conditions feature in Divi Builder.

-This feature is super useful if you are designing a landing page for digital product (e.g., a mobile app).
+This feature is super useful if you are designing a landing page for a digital product (e.g., a mobile app).
 You can use the feature to, for instance, display two different CTA buttons on iOS and Android devices.

 Of course, basic responsive editing features like the ability to apply different settings to different device types and the ability to show/hide an element on different device types are available.